EuranetPlus/map-europe/README.md

 ## Updating data

 1. To update the map data, please use this [csv template](https://docs.google.com/spreadsheets/d/1fzicMw_LiFGrdtzloXZFbM2FFgVc-GYtavvxPJFZ5Yo/edit?usp=sharing).
 Please copy the template to your own computer (or Google Drive) and fill in your desired values for each country.
-Please make sure that values are formatted with dots(.) as comma separators and **not commas**, i.e. 0.45 instead of 0,45.
+Please make sure that values are formatted with dots(.) as comma separators and **not commas**, i.e. 0.45 instead of 0,45. **Warning: Please make sure not to delete any country names or ids.
+Also make sure the CSV file is formatted with commas as delimiters, not semicolons or tabs.**

-**Warning:**
-**Please make sure not to delete any country names or ids**.
-**Also make sure the CSV file is formatted with commas as delimiters, not semicolons or tabs.**

 2. Once you have updated the values, download the google sheet / excel file as a CSV file under >File > Download > Comma-separated-values (.csv) and copy all the contents of the csv file.